adedner/dune-fempy/doc/sphinx/usage.rst

         scheme.solve(target=solution)
         grid.writeVTK("heat", pointdata=[solution], number=n)

+Note that we have to pass in `deltaT` using square brackets, since the method takes a list object.

-This allows us to change the model slightly without having to recompile it completely.
+The advantage of using this method, is that it lets us change the model slightly without having to recompile it completely.

 Note that we can also use coefficients and constants with :ref:`grid functions <gridfunctions>`.
 For ordinary grid functions the procedure is the same as above, but with grid functions created using C++ code, there are a couple of extra things to consider.
 See the following example.